Bird Facts

 Sparrows, starlings and pigeons are the most common bird species that come into conflict with people.
 These species vary in size and lifestyle but some general trends can be observed.
+The following are some more bird facts for Vancouver homeowners:

 Their nests and droppings can cause significant odour, damage and human health concerns.